Netmera/Netmera-React-Native-Example/README.md

  }
 ```

-5) Add the following into the bottom of app's buid.gradle file
+5) Add the following into the top of app's build.gradle file

 ```
 apply plugin: 'com.google.gms.google-services'
+apply plugin: 'com.huawei.agconnect'
 ```

 6) Create an application class as shown below.